3 December 2017

 lower level, but it's a good idea to add a neutral setting too just

-in case no power at all is required (thanks for the suggestion,
+in case no power at all is required.
+In effect, the neutral setting

 It's time to test version two of the stationmaster's house, this

 time with sample windows and doors.
 It's a little shorter, but I

 need to do a little more work on the rear so that it sits properly on the

 Final job of the year, to drill all the wiring holes for the

 scissors crossover on the upper level.
 I'd love to get the upper

 level working without having to worry about any wiring for something

 as complicated as this thing, but nothing's going to get through